VisDesignStudies/module-three-design-study-lite-sadieamato/README.md

 ### 1. Learn
 The US Department of Energy has recently hired us to design a visualization tool to influence future data-driven policy recommendations.
 More specifically, we are constructing our tool to help reveal how energy consumption of various sources has changed over time and what direction it is trending.
 Energy consumption and policies differ vastly among sectors, so we were asked to focus on two of the largest populated sectors: residential and commercial.

 The commercial energy sector comprises service facilities and business equipment at all federal, state, and local levels.
 Energy consumption can commonly be heating, air conditioning, lighting, and powering generators, to name a few examples.
 Space heating is the largest energy end-use, accounting for about 32% of energy consumption in 2018.
-Natural gas and electricity are the two main energy sources used, with about 60% electricity and 34% natural gas usage in 2018.
-[1]
+Natural gas and electricity are the two main energy sources used, with about 60% electricity and 34% natural gas usage in 2018 (https://www.eia.gov/energyexplained/use-of-energy/commercial-buildings.php).

 On the other hand, the residential sector is made up of private households.
 Typical energy consumption includes heating, air conditioning, cooking, and running appliances.
 The residential sector largely relies on natural gas, petroleum, renewables, and electricity for energy consumption.
 In the mid to late 1900s, natural gas and petroleum were the most used resources.
-With time, the sector has grown to rely more on electricity and natural gas [2].
+With time, the sector has grown to rely more on electricity and natural gas (https://www.eia.gov/energyexplained/use-of-energy/homes.php#:~:text=The%20types%20and%20major%20end,and%20water%20heating%2C%20clothes%20drying).

 It’s important to influence effective energy policy because current US energy use could lead to an unsustainable future.
 The US makes up less than 5% of the world’s population, yet consumes about 16% of the world’s energy.
 If current trends continue, the US is estimated to have 66% of energy come from fossil fuels by 2050, which fails to meet the IPCC carbon reduction goals.
-The emissions of fossil fuels continue to add more greenhouse gasses to our environment [3].
+The emissions of fossil fuels continue to add more greenhouse gasses to our environment (https://www.google.com/url?q=https://css.umich.edu/publications/factsheets/energy/us-energy-system-factsheet&sa=D&source=docs&ust=1700463359372907&usg=AOvVaw0rh803vEvRTACUl-5Pkwo8).

 Our goal is to make the monitoring of energy trends more accessible.
 Energy policies are critical in influencing the US's energy habits, and understanding current trends will make such policies more effective.
 A push towards more energy efficiency has benefits on multiple levels.
 On an environmental level, it will help lower greenhouse gas emissions, water use, and pollutants.
-From an economic perspective, more efficient energy use reduces costs for consumers.[4]
+From an economic perspective, more efficient energy use reduces costs for consumers (https://www.epa.gov/statelocalenergy/local-energy-efficiency-benefits-and-opportunities#:~:text=Benefits%20of%20Energy%20Efficiency,-Using%20energy%20more&text=Environmental%3A%20Increased%20efficiency%20can%20lower,stabilize%20electricity%20prices%20and%20volatility.).

 This is all to say that it’s becoming more integral to instill policies to use resources better; we aim to influence more energy decisions by the US Department of Energy to be data-driven.